microsoft/azure-openai-service-proxy/docs/docs/80-raw-api-access/10-introduction.md

 # Endpoint access

 The Azure OpenAI proxy service provides access to the Azure OpenAI APIs for developers to build applications, again using a time bound event code.
-Initially, there are two REST endpoints available via the proxy service, `chat completions`, and `embeddings`.
+Initially, there are three REST endpoints available via the proxy service, `chat completions`, `completions`, and `embeddings`.

-## Authentication
+## Access information

-The authorization token is made up of the event code and a user id.
-The user id can be any string, it's recommended to use a GitHub user name.
-For example, `hackathon/githubuser`.

-The authorization token is passed in the `openai-event-code` header of the REST Post request.
+The event administrator will provide the:

+1. `PROXY_ENDPOINT_URL` - The URL of the OpenAI proxy service, eg `https://YOUR_OPENAI_PROXY_ENDPOINT/v1`.
+The event administrator will provide the URL, note, the `/v1` appended to the URL.
+2. The `EVENT_TOKEN` is made up of two parts, the event code followed by your GitHub User Name, eg `hackathon/gloveboxes` and is used where you'd set the OpenAI API key.
+The event code grants timebound access to the OpenAI APIs and models.
+The event code is typically the name of the event, eg `hackathon`.
+The event administrator will provide the event code.

 ## Proxy service rate limits